Discussion 7:00pm, Performance 8:30pm

 The performance grew out of a year-long Pulitzer Center commission to report on HIV/AIDS in Haiti after the earthquake, with Dawes, Lambertson, and Lisa Armstrong.
 While in Haiti, Dawes wrote poems in response to the stories he heard.
 These poems are at the heart of Voices of Haiti.
 The project also encompasses reporting featured in USA Today, The New York Times, The Daily Beast, The Atlantic, and PBS NewsHour.

 Voices of Haiti premiered at the 2011 National Black Theater Festival.
 It has also been performed in Haiti and Miami.
-More information and full bios of the participants can be found here
+More information and full bios of the participants can be found here.

-Corcoran Gallery of Art
+Corcoran Gallery of Art 500 17th St, NW

 Metro: Farragut West or Farragut North and walk down 17th St, just past E St, about ten minutes or so